Athens Greece Now Menu

 Andreas Miaoulis (1769–1835):

 Miaoulis was a prominent naval commander during the Greek War of Independence, leading the Greek fleet in several key battles against the Ottomans.
 After the war, he became involved in the political struggles of the new state, aligning himself with factions opposing Kapodistrias.
-Miaoulis played an important role in shaping the maritime defense of the young Greek nation.
+Miaoulis played an important role in shaping the maritime defense of a young Greece uniquely exposed because of the network of islands and the extraordinarily long coastline of the mainland.

 Greece's Golden Visa program